SYNOPSIS

 This tool is best used in conjunction with reposurgeon(1).
 Plain cvs-fast-export conversions contain various sorts of fossils that reposurgeon is good for cleaning up.
 See the Repository Editing and Conversion With Reposurgeon to learn about the sanity-checking and polishing steps required for a really high-quality conversion, including reference lifting and various sorts of artifact cleanup.

-If arguments are supplied, the program assumes all ending with the extension ",v" are master files and reads them in.
+If arguments are supplied, the program assumes all ending with the extension ",v" are master files and reads them in; directory arguments read in all paths matching ",v" beneath the directory.
 If no arguments are supplied, the program reads filenames from stdin, one per line.
 Directories and files not ending in ",v" are skipped.
 (But see the description of the -P option for how to change this behavior.)

 Files from either Unix CVS or CVS-NT are handled.
 If a collection of files has commitid fields, changesets will be constructed reliably using those.